tshapedconsultant/tshapedconsultant/README.md

 Building AI solutions with explainability, fairness, and compliance.
 Specializing in Generative AI, Responsible AI governance, and enterprise AI consulting.

-> *"AI is not just another wave of technology it's a force far more impactful than the internet.
+> *"AI is not just another wave of technology—it's a force far more impactful than the internet.
 You can resist it or embrace it, but only the latter will take you further."*

 ## 🏆 Recognition